cloudmesh/cloudmesh-manual/docs-source/source/accounts/box.rst

 Box Account
 ===========

 Box provides a cloud file sharing service for businesses.
-Clients exists for Windows, MacOS, and Linux.
+Clients exist for Windows, macOS, and Linux.
 To obtain an account you have to first visit the box home page as

 -  https://www.box.com/home